Devonte' Graham: New Orleans Pelicans (2021–2023)

-San Antonio Spurs (2023–present)
+San Antonio Spurs (2023–2024)

 On February 9, 2023, Graham was traded, alongside four second-round picks, to the San Antonio Spurs in exchange for Josh Richardson.
 Graham made his Spurs debut a day later, recording a season-high 31 points, three rebounds and three assists in a 138–131 double overtime loss to the Detroit Pistons.
 Graham's 31 points were also the most points scored in a debut in Spurs history.

+On August 2, 2023, Graham was suspended for two games without pay for pleading guilty to a DWI charge.

+On April 12, 2024, Graham put up a game-winner in a 121–120 win over the Denver Nuggets.

+On July 6, 2024, Graham was traded back to the Charlotte Hornets alongside a future second-round pick in exchange for cap space, but was waived immediately.
+On July 31, he signed with the Portland Trail Blazers, but was waived on October 17 after appearing in two preseason games.

+South Bay Lakers (2024–2025)

+On December 13, 2024, Graham signed with the South Bay Lakers.

+On February 11, 2025, Graham was traded to the Rip City Remix alongside Vincent Valerio-Bodon and future second-round pick in exchange for Stanley Johnson.

+Crvena zvezda (2025–present)

+On August 1, 2025, Graham signed with Crvena zvezda of the Basketball League of Serbia (KLS), ABA League, and the EuroLeague.